 All the experts and data say the same thing about sales coaching – it works.
-Initially, I thought I would start this article off with a series of data-driven statistics to substantiate the case I’m about to make, but if you are in sales, you already know it is true.
-Sales organizations that effectively coach their sales teams yield substantially better results and have better employee satisfaction rates.
+Initially, I wanted to start this article off with a series of data-driven statistics to substantiate the case I’m about to make.
+But if you are in sales, you already know it is true: Sales organizations that effectively coach their sales teams yield substantially better results and have better employee satisfaction rates.
 Period.

 Before we get out the tar and feathers for these treasured frontline lieutenants of our sales organizations, let’s answer one more question.
 Is an excuse still an excuse if it’s shrouded with the truth?

-Once we get past this first hurdle, we are faced with an even bigger obstacle.
+Once companies get past this first hurdle, they are faced with an even bigger obstacle.
 The second excuse for most managers is that they really don’t know how to effectively coach.
-They probably were good at what they did as a sales person and got promoted into leadership based on individual contribution performance.
-No one ever told them (or showed them) what real coaching felt like unless they were to go back to their adolescence and draw from the last competitive sport they played.
+They probably were good at what they did as a salesperson and got promoted into leadership based on individual contribution performance.
+No one ever told them (or showed them) what real sales coaching felt like unless they were to go back to their adolescence and draw from the last competitive sport they played.
 Most sales leaders have simply begged, borrowed, and botched their leadership philosophies, and it’s simply not enough to impart the Frank Sinatra methodology of sales coaching.
-You can’t just tell them “I did it my way, and you can too.”
+You can’t just tell them, “I did it my way, and you can too.”
 It’s not really their fault, but it is the truth.

 Coaching isn’t for everyone.
-That doesn’t mean it isn’t for every leader, but rather it’s not for every rep. It’s like a rewards program for reps, so let them determine if they sign up for the benefits.
+That doesn’t mean it isn’t for every leader.
+It means it isn’t for every rep. It’s like a rewards program for reps, so let them determine if they sign up for the benefits.

 What about those who don’t want coaching?
 This is where you maximize your time.
 We do this by simply clarifying the performance expectations for everyone, and let them know that as long as they achieve the results, everyone will be happy.
 If they don’t meet expectations, you can offer them a great deal of coaching, but if they don’t exhibit the desire to get better and get help, there will be an issue.